Counting Bloom filter: Potential for false negatives

 Several implementations of counting bloom filters allow for deletion, by decrementing each of the k counters for a given input.
 This will introduce the probability of false negatives during a query if the deleted input has not previously been inserted into the filter.
-Gou et al. present the problem in great detail, and provide heuristics for the parameters m, k, and n which minimize the probability of false negatives.
+Guo et al. present the problem in great detail, and provide heuristics for the parameters m, k, and n which minimize the probability of false negatives.